BoolClub/ProjectCrusade/README.md

 3. `green` - green value between 0 and 1
 4. `blue` - blue value between 0 and 1

-###Adding NPCs to rooms
+###Adding entities to rooms
 Create a new object layer titled `NPCs` (again, case sensitive).
-Then, draw a rectangle at the desired location for the new NPC.
-The upper-left-hand corner of this rectangle becomes the initial position of the NPC.
-To change the properties of the NPC, add the following properties using the plus button in the properties panel:
+Then, draw a rectangle at the desired location for the new NPC/entity.
+The upper-left-hand corner of this rectangle becomes the initial position of the entity.
+To change the properties of the entity, add the following properties using the plus button in the properties panel:

 1. `name` - a required string property.
-Used by the game to determine which type of NPC to place.
+Used by the game to determine which type of entity to place.
 So far, there is one possible value for this property (more to come):
     - `npc` - a friendly NPC with whom the player can interact
+    - `chest` - a repository for an item
-2. `message` - a string property.
+2. `message` - a string property for use with `name = npc` identifier.
 Used in the NPC's text box.
 To delineate multiple messages, use the '\' character.
 Example:
     - `This is a message.\This is another message.\This is yet another message.`
+3. `type` - for use with `name = chest` identifier; indicates what item the chest will contain.
+This corresponds directly with the item's class name.
+For instance,
+    - `Apple`
+    - `StarterArrow`
+    - etc.
+4. `count` - optional, for use with `name = chest` identifier; indicates how many items the chest will contain.
+When adjusting this property, ensure that the item is stackable.

 ###Adding/changing fonts (sorry if a bit complicated)